D067659/tpmc_documentation/user_guide/user_guide.md

 **Placeholder Function name** specifies the Function the Placeholder receives the result from.

 **Placeholder Function Fields** can be set if the Function needs some fields to return the value.
+You can specify fields of the auxiliary function either by selecting the value of a field of the function this API belongs to or by specifying a fix value rightaway.
+Make sure to specify at least all fields of the chosen function that are marked as required (see corresponding Function specification).

-Some API need the values in a String format or in a number format. *Uncheck the "Do not convert placeholder value to 'String' before insertion into a JSON template." checkbox to convert the Placeholder value to a string, check to leave the orginal value.*
+Placeholders can take potentially three primitive datatypes (string, number or boolean).
+In case of number  respectively boolean you can specify if this values should be converted to a string if they need to be inserted into a "URL Parameters Template" or "Request Body Template". *Uncheck the "Do not convert placeholder value to 'String' before insertion into a JSON template." checkbox to convert the Placeholder value to a string, check to leave the orginal value.* In case of a placeholder that receives a value of type string, it does not matter whether you check or uncheck this checkbox.

 You can add **Headers** to the API request.
 *Click the "Add a new key-value pair", bin and "Delete all key-value pairs" buttons to add and remove header fields*